 Figure 2: Trans aortic valve implantation and mitral clips are now being routinely used, especially in surgical turn down patients - but this may become the default as the technology and procedure improves.
-During COVID-19, because of the early to narrow or leaky heart valves.
-In some centres, they were performed as a day case which is now the norm with coronary intervention.
-Optimism from the Frontlines
+During COVID-19, because of the early patient mobilisation and not requiring ITU stays, these procedures became a life saver for a large number of very ill patients with heart failure and other symptoms related to narrow or leaky heart valves.
+In some centres, they were performed as a day case which is now the norm with coronary intervention. than one year ago.

-Dr William Seligman (2000 Magdalen College), Specialist Registrar in Anaesthetics and Intensive Care Medicine, London It was with relief, delight, and of course humility that the doors of our 'surge ICU' (read surgical ward converted into a makeshift ICU) in a Central London hospital closed for the last time at the end of March 2021, signalling the end of what was quite frankly a brutal winter.
-While we were blessed this time around with treatments that have been proven to reduce the risk of severe illness and death, and with the vaccines representing the light at the end of the tunnel shining ever more brightly, nevertheless, this wave appeared to impact younger, healthier patients than one year ago.
 Quite why this was, we don't fully understand.
 Was it because of the new variants?
 Was it because many of our most vulnerable had been vaccinated, were either still shielding or had sadly already died from the disease?
 In any case, with the vaccine rollout proceeding at pace, I am enormously hopeful that we will not see another surge.
 We now need to concentrate on the backlog of cancer and elective work that we simply have not been able to prioritise over the past year.
 It has been incredibly satisfying to begin to see patients coming in for operations they had been booked for over a year ago, and their relief that they may soon be able to get on with their lives is matched only by our delight that our lives, both professionally and personally, may soon return to something resembling normality.
 Time will tell, of course!
 Critics Corner: OMLC Lecture Series